PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 #### UX Rule
 - Shows `ASA` checkbox disable when household is Yes. on hover, shows tooltip message.
-- In case of `Portfolio details` is reset.
-When ASA is changed, system shows confirmation dialog.
-On confirmation, Portfolio details will be reset.
-[See this](//)
 - When the `Effective Date` of entity ASA is less than the effective date of the selected version, system shows warning message at bottom of dialog.

 ### UI Rule